 In the first instance, the industrial tribunal denied her claim under the section 6(4) of the Sex Discrimination Act 1975, which provided that discrimination by an employer was exempt under retirement conditions, and that the pensionable age of women under section 27(1) of the Social Security Act 1975 supported the age of retirement through the availability of state pensions as of sixty years of age.

 Upon dismissal of her appeal, she challenged the findings again, whereupon the Court of Appeal was forced to raise two questions with a view to a preliminary ruling under article 177 EC, namely:

 1. Whether the appellant’s dismissal after reaching retirement age on the basis that she was a woman constituted sexual discrimination under Directive 76/207?

 2. That if so agreed, whether the terms of the Directive allowed for direct effect given the conflict between domestic legislation and Community law?

-And so having referred the case to the European Court of Justice it was held that while the Health Authority relied upon the narrowness of meaning when determining the powers of legislation, they failed to appreciate that all Member States are obliged to adopt the principles of a Directive within a designated period (which on this occasion had long since elapsed), and that when doing so must adjust or if necessary, remove the applicable statute so as to give full effect to the meaning of the Directive.
+And so, having referred the case to the European Court of Justice, it was held that while the Health Authority relied upon the narrowness of meaning when determining the powers of legislation, they failed to appreciate that all Member States are obliged to adopt the principles of a Directive within a designated period (which on this occasion had long since elapsed); and that when doing so, must adjust or if necessary, remove the applicable statute to give full effect to the meaning of the Directive.